rashmi-biswas/rashmi-biswas/README.md

 - 😄 Pronouns: She/Her

+- ☕ Coffee can be the ultimate solution for any stress

 ___

+I am passionate to play around with data and find interesting insights.
 There's certainly yet more to learn, yet more problems to solve, and yet more to build.
 And for this, I am very grateful.

 Feel free to check out my projects.😊